-- 4.54 The modelling results for the growth scenario 8, which most closely reflects the growth option presented within the Site Allocations DPD are summarised within Table 5 below.
-The results show the combined effect of Mid Sussex growth with that of neighbouring local planning authorities is such that critical loads are still breached at some transect points, even though the modelling has had regard for the predicted vehicle emissions improvements.
+- 4.55 The table shows that the combined effect of Mid Sussex growth with that of neighbouring local planning authorities is such that critical loads are breached at some transect points, even though the modelling has had regard for the predicted vehicle emissions improvements.
 The points at which the critical loads are breached are all points in close proximity to the road, where background loads are already relatively high.
-The modelling indicates that N will be under the maximum critical threshold for all modelled points greater than 10m away from the road under all growth scenarios, including scenario 8 which is the growth options within the Site Allocations DPD. - 4.55 Having regard for all guidance and case decisions summarised above, it is concluded that this constitutes a likely significant effect for all growth scenarios modelled.
+The modelling indicates that N will be under the maximum critical threshold for all modelled points up to 5m from the road under all growth scenarios. - 4.56 Having regard for all guidance and case decisions summarised above, it is concluded that this constitutes a likely significant effect for all growth scenarios modelled.
 A screening of likely significant effect triggers more detailed consideration, and requires all influencing factors to be analysed in order to draw a conclusion as to whether the risks identified at the likely significant effect stage of HRA will manifest into an adverse effect on site integrity, or whether such adverse effects cannot be ruled out, or whether there is evidence to conclude that there will not be an adverse effect.

-Table 5: Summary of results for housing scenario 8 indicating sites where pollutants are predicted to exceed critical loads under modelling scenario C. Transect point with the highest level is in bold.
+Table 5: Summary of results for the Sites DPD growth scenario indicating sites where pollutants are predicted to exceed critical loads under modelling scenario C. Transect point with the highest level is in bold.
+For N, differences between modelling scenarios that are >1% of the critical load are noted.
+For acid deposition, this is >1% of the critical load function taking into account background sulphur concentrations.